em360tech image

 TransTech

 A business, co-working space and incubator for LGBTQ talent, TransTech focuses on empowering the transgender people in the industry.
-As a co-learning community, TransTech provides a safe source of support and guidance for people in the trans, gay, lesbian, bisexual and queer communities, and makes sure that everyone has the right skills to succeed.
+As a co-learning community, TransTech provides a safe source of support and guidance for people in the trans, gay, lesbian, and queer communities, and makes sure that everyone has the right skills to succeed.
 No matter how you identify, you can become a TransTech member to accelerate and transform your career.

 The TransTech community also offers a wide range of resources that members can access for free.
 You can tap into everything from volunteer guidance, to mentor and support networks, career prep courses and more.